girardinsamuel/vue-batteries/docs/components/button.md

 # Button

-This component is a simple alert box which can be closed and display different status.
+This component is a simple button.

 ## Installation